Eiliya-Zanganeh/PyLearn/Assignment_24_3.2/README.md

-## Review of trading in Python language.
+## Review of Threading in Python language.

 Examining parallel processing in the interstellar game and video-to-audio conversion program.